|The C.E. Daniel Collection

 radio.
 The radio shown below is a 1940, General Electric model L-630 wood cased, table top radio.
 The photograph shows my

-works.
+still works.
 The sound of the old speakers as it broadcasts modern programming is simply nostalgic.
-There is nothing like listening to a
+There is nothing like

 |MORE TO BE ADDED